gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 Direct mode is typically used for initializing large amounts of tile data at boot and/or level loading time.
 Unless you plan to have an animated loading screen and decompress a lot of data, it makes more sense to just fade the screen to black and allow direct mode to write data as fast as possible.

+Direct mode also affects how (fake) interrupt handlers are processed.
+As long as vsync() is called on each frame, the VBL and LCD handlers will still be executed in direct mode - but no graphics registers will be written.

+The TIM handler will still be executed as normal.

 #### Caveat: Make sure the transfer buffer is emptied before switching to direct mode

 Because the switch to direct mode is instant and doesn't wait for the next invocation of the vblank, it is possible to create situations where there is still remaining data in the transfer buffer that would only get written once the system is switched back to buffered mode.